Sadriddin Khasanov

-Sadriddin Khasanov (Садриддин Хасанов; born 21 May 2008) is an Uzbekistani professional footballer who plays as a winger for Bunyodkor.
+Sadriddin Khasanov (Садриддин Хасанов; born 21 May 2008) is an Uzbekistani professional footballer who plays as a winger for the Under-23 squad of Portuguese club Braga.

 Club career

 As a youth player, Khasanov joined the youth academy of Bunyodkor.

+Khasanov made his debut for Bunyodkor on 6 March 2026, coming on as a substitute in the 62nd minute of the match against Dynamo Samarkand in the 2nd round of the 2026 Uzbekistan Football Championship.
+In total, he played 6 matches in the championship and 1 match in the Uzbekistan Cup for Bunyodkor.

+On 9 July 2026, Khasanov signed a contract with Primeira Liga club Braga.
+He was assigned to their Under-23 squad.

 International career

 Khasanov is an Uzbekistan youth international.
 During April 2025, he played for the Uzbekistan national under-17 football team at the 2025 AFC U-17 Asian Cup.

 Style of play

 Khasanov plays as a winger.
 English newspaper The Guardian wrote in 2025 that he "likes to cut inside from the left, fast, strong, with an eye for goal... also appears to have a winning mentality".